 Museum of Modern Art

-See boundary-pushing modern work from the likes of Frida Kahlo, Andy Warhol, Pablo Picasso, Claude Monet and Vincent van Gogh (whose Starry Night is pictured here) at MoMA in Midtown Manhattan.
+See boundary-pushing modern work from the likes of Frida Kahlo, Andy Warhol, Pablo Picasso, Claude Monet, Vincent van Gogh and Jackson Pollock (pictured here) at the newly expanded MoMA in Midtown Manhattan.

 Midtown’s grand indoor-outdoor complex features deco art and architecture, a famous Christmas tree, a seasonal ice-skating rink, a bronze sculpture of Prometheus and studios for popular NBC shows.